dthx2710/Dolicon-Blue-Archive/src/pages/student/arisu.md

   height: 152
   artist: DoReMi
   info: >-
-    Member of the Millennium Academy's game development club.
+    Member of The Game Development Club of Millennium Science School.

-    She is an unidentified girl who was found in an abandoned building, and it is impossible to estimate all the information about her, including her age.
+    Arisu is an unidentified girl who was found in the ruins.
+It is impossible to estimate all the information about her, including her age.
 She enjoys playing games with Midori, Momoi and Yuzu and had become a serious game fanatic.

     She does most of her faltering conversations using lines from retro games.
   hobbies: Video games (Especially RPGs)
   jpname: 天童アリス
   cv: Minami Tanaka (田中美海)
-  club: Game Development Department
+  club: Game Development Club
   fullname: Tendou Arisu
   birthday: Mar 25
   age: 0